CodeBlackwell/Optimus/README.md

 or not for a collection of request object.

 To run this, pass the argument -ne to the deploy.py wrapper script.

+We test the picker test suite by attempting to run every Performance and AVM report in edw3 (Performance Reports are a good proxy for the sales metrics we view in top accounts/ trend widget.
+TYhis is a simple pass/fail, so we only check if any failure occurred while fetching it or not, NOT if the data matched edw2.
+By default, this is also run daily (see above) and defaults passes to data_validation and fails to edw3_data_errors (note than these can be toggled with command line args).

+In the future, this will also include more debugging information and will be integrated into the deployment workflow.
+For now, the fails come with an embedded request object for you to manually test.

 ## Versioning and Issues